HumanSignal/label-studio-ml-backend/README.md

 ```bash
 gcloud auth login
 ```
+4. Activate your Cloud Build API
-4. Add GCP_PROJECT with your GCP project name to your ENV variables
+5. Add GCP_PROJECT with your GCP project name to your ENV variables
-5. (Optional) Add GCP_REGION with your default region to your ENV variables
+6. (Optional) Add GCP_REGION with your default region to your ENV variables

 To start deployment:
 1. Create your own ML backend